Introduction to Data Mining, Machine Learning, and Data-Driven Predictions for Materials Science and Engineering

 example images[10]

-is the 10-th image; temperature[10]
+is the image number 10; temperature[10]

 There is also a smaller Ising dataset that still contains 5000 images